pranav-ek/pranav-ek.github.io/_posts/2020-05-31-solving-josephus-problem.md

 We are converting the number to its [binary](https://en.wikipedia.org/wiki/Binary_number) form using the bin function.
 If you print the binary, it will be like `0b111`.
 Did you notice the `0b` in the string? we are not interested in that.

-To make this method work, we need to get the first binary value in the string and append it to the last.
+To make this method work, we need remove the first binary value from  the string and append it to the end of the string.

 That's what we are doing with `number_of_soldiers[3:] + number_of_soldiers[2] `.
 The `number_of_soldiers[3:] ` will return `11`, by removing `0b1` from it.
 Then we are appending the value of the second index `1` to the string.

 While printing the survivor, we are converting the binary to an integer.
 The second argument in the int function is the base.
-We are saying the [int](https://docs.python.org/3.4/library/functions.html?highlight=int#int) function that the input is in binary (base 2) convert it to integer for me.
+We are saying the [int](https://docs.python.org/3.4/library/functions.html?highlight=int#int) function that the input is in binary - base 2, convert it to integer for me.